Check out our Fall 2020 Newsletter

 (Project 1) How do young children who are learning two or more languages at the same time assimilate these language skills and information about new cultures?
 How is their new language incorporated into their self-identity?
 Are there conflicts, for example, between a child's English-speaking self and their French-speaking self?
 An identity they express at school, and another they express at home, based on the languages spoken in those locations?
 With many new dual-language programs being offered in states like California and Texas, this line of research has important implications not only for conversations within the scholarly community, but for the ways that it may directly inform policy decisions about educational programs.
 For this study, we are currently recruiting 7- to 10-year old bilingual children from All Souls World Language Catholic School, a dual-immersion school system here in Los Angeles.
 We thank the directors, principals, and families at All Souls for their participation!

-UPDATE: We'll be presenting a poster at the Society for Research in Child Development (SRCD) 2021 conference in March!
-Check out our poster for preliminary findings of this study!
+UPDATE: We presented a poster at Society for Research in Child Development (SRCD) 2021 conference in March, based on the prelmnary findings for this project :)

 (Project 2a) We are also exploring how different instructor's titles (e.g., Mrs., Miss, Professor, first-name) affects student's experience in the classroom, as well as the instructor's own reactions to how students engage with them, based on title differences.
 We have collected over 100 participants worth of data (both from students and from instructors) for this project.
-Two of our research assistants presented findings at WPA in October, 2020 and we are currently writing a manuscript for publication, based on this work
+Two of our former research assistants presented findings at WPA in October, 2020 and a manuscript, based on the findings of this project, is currently under review.
+Congratulations to Alyssa Ream and Vivian Boyer for co-authoring this (their first) manuscript!

 (Projects 2c) In yet another follow up study to Project 2a above, we are also exploring how college instructor's language (e.g., use of humor and/or "slang") impacts student's evaluations, classroom climate, and retention of course material.
 Data collection for this study began in October, 2020.
 I'm looking for research assistants to help in continuing to collect data for this study, so please consider joining our lab :)